Catrike FAQs

 - Hand-welded Aluminum Frame available in eight stunning colors!

-- 3×10 SRAM Drivetrain offering the LARGEST gearing range of ANY trike brand – So, you’ll get a fabulous gear for hill climbing, but also a suitable gear for gaining speed for downhills.Â
+- Wide-Geared Drivetrain.
+So, you’ll get a fabulous gear for hill climbing, but also a suitable gear for gaining speed for downhills.

 - SRAM Disc Brakes -the durable, lightweight SRAM BB7’s guarantee reliable stopping power.